greg-raven/grus/_posts/2025-10-13-fix-and-pass-hr-38.md

 - **FPC fix:** Ensure that people are fully protected while carrying and travelling with firearms.

-H.R.
-38 matters for all gun owners --- even in "constitutional carry" states
+## H.R.
+38 matters for all gun owners --- even in 'constitutional carry' states

 - Even in permitless carry states, you're not safe from federal charges.
 18 U.S.C. § 922(q), the federal "gun-free school zone" law, bans carry within 1,000 feet of schools unless a person has a carry license issued by every state they carry in.